-Research paper (5% annotations November 6th, 20% paper November 27th)
+Research paper (5% annotations November 10th, 20% paper December 1st)

 By early to mid-October you should start looking out for newspaper and magazine articles, or reputable on-line articles on some archaeology that has recently made the news.
 This can either relate to a specific archaeological site, or a larger issue that relates to topics covered in the course.
 You may want to start a file folder (physical or on your computer) of various possibilities.
-On November 6th you will upload a copy of the reference (and link, if it's on line) and a short abstract of the original article to A2L.
+On November 10th you will upload a copy of the reference (and link, if it's online) and a short abstract of the original article to A2L.

-Your final paper (5-6 typed, double-spaced pages) is due November 27th.
+Your final paper (5-6 typed, double-spaced pages) is due December 1st.
 In this paper you will:

-- Describe the site or issue being discussed (including the function, time period, etc.) - Explain how the evidence has been collected (if this is given) and what particular type of evidence is being emphasized - Find two peer reviewed article (I will explain what this means) either on the site, or other work by the archaeologist referred to in the article - Address what methodology is being used in the peer-reviewed articles.
-Can you tell what theoretical perspective is being taken? - Explore the differences between the popular article and the professional publications.
+\ Describe the site or issue being discussed (including the function, time period, etc.)

+\ Explain how the evidence has been collected (if this is given) and what particular type of evidence is being emphasized

+\ Find two peer reviewed article (I will explain what this means) either on the site, or other work by the archaeologist referred to in the article

+\ Address what methodology is being used in the peer-reviewed articles.
+Can you tell what theoretical perspective is being taken?

+\ Explore the differences between the popular article and the professional publications.
 What are the main differences?

-Midterm 15% October 27th, Final Exam 25% Scheduled by Registrar's Office
+Midterm 15% October 27th, Final Exam 25% TBD